stateful/docs.runme.dev/docs/installation/installrunme.md

 ### **How it Works**

-When Runme is run as a web app, it replicates the user experience of VS Code.
+When Runme is ran as a web app, it replicates the user experience of VS Code.
 For the next steps, explore the [Getting Started](https://docs.runme.dev/getting-started) guide.